top of page

 While your Apple Cider Butter is simmering until thick prepare your boiling water bath canner with enough water to cover 4 pint-sized jars with 1-2 inches of water.
 Place the water bath canner on the stove on medium heat.
 Next, preheat your jars.
 Now that your equipment is ready, it is time to start filling your jars with apple cider butter.

 NOTE: To check that the Apple Cider Butter is done, drop a spoonful on the surface of the batch.
 If it holds its shape for several seconds, it is ready.
 Another method is to drop a spoonful on a chilled plate.
-If the consistency is thick and spreadable like jam, it is don
+If the consistency is thick and spreadable like jam, it is done

 Fill Jars

 Using a jar funnel, pour or ladle the butter into clean, hot, pint-sized jars leaving ¼ inch headspace.
 Place the lids and rings on and process for 10 minutes in a boiling water bath canner at sea level or adjust for your elevation.
+(Wait to start the timer until it comes to a rapid boil.)
+After processing, remove the lid, turn off the heat and allow it to cool for 5 minutes.

 Processing Complete